 SERV gives high priority to human rights, social issues and the environment when assessing insurance applications.
-SERV also takes into account the principles of Swiss foreign policy.
+It also takes into account the relevant international requirements and the overriding principles of Swiss foreign policy (Art.
+6 para.
+2 SERVG).
 They include the peaceful co-existence of nations, respect for human rights, promotion of democracy, conservation of natural resources, alleviation of global poverty and the protection of Swiss business interests abroad.
 Given the diversity of the principles, assessing transactions often involves a complex trade-off between commercial interests and public concerns.

-SERV supports Swiss exporters’ involvement in renewable energy, climate protection and water projects by offering special terms under OECD agreements.
-This may include credit periods of up to 18 years with flexible repayment terms to provide feasible project financing.
+SERV supports Swiss exporters’ involvement in renewable energy, climate protection and water projects by offering special terms on the basis of OECD agreements.
+These may include credit periods of up to 18 years with flexible repayment terms to provide feasible project financing.

 SERV’s climate strategy

 As part of worldwide measures against climate change, Switzerland aims to achieve the target of net zero greenhouse gas emissions by 2050.
 The political decisions resulting from that aim, as well as climate change itself, also have an impact on SERV’s business activities.
 SERV has therefore developed a climate strategy.
 You can find a summary of the targets and measures for this strategy and an overview of SERV’s activities against climate change to date in this flyer.